 Even as I asked it, I wondered why I bothered.
-Obviously “Faisal” had not studied, or he would have been able to demonstrate an understanding of the material.
-However, even though I had given him the options of writing out definitions in his own words, writing sentences using the words with context clues, or doing either activity orally, he protested that the assignment was “too hard”.
-With five words making up the entirety of the assignment, I had all sorts of sarcastic comments ping ponging through my head.
+Obviously, “Faisal” had not studied, or he would have been able to demonstrate an understanding of the material.
+However, even though I had given him the options to write out definitions in his own words, write sentences using the words with context clues, or do either activity orally, he protested that the assignment was “too hard.”
+With five words making up the entirety of the assignment, I had all sorts of sarcastic comments ping-ponging through my head.

 “Did you study the vocabulary words?”

 The thing is, he sounded sincere.
 He LOOKED sincere.